openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * **Reset state:** At reset, the PC is assigned to the boot address.

 * **Branch Predict:** Fetched instruction is predecoded thanks to instr_scan submodule.
   When instruction is a control flow, three cases need to be considered:

-  + 1) If instruction is a JALR and BTB (Branch Target Buffer) returns a valid address, next PC is predicted by BTB.
+  + 1) If instruction is a JALR which **does not** correspond to a function return and BTB (Branch Target Buffer) returns a valid address, next PC is predicted by BTB.
        Else JALR is not considered as a control flow instruction, which will generate a mispredict.

   + 2) If instruction is a branch and BTH (Branch History table) returns a valid address, next PC is predicted by BHT.
        Else branch is not considered as an control flow instruction, which will generate a mispredict when branch is taken.

-  + 3) If instruction is a RET and RAS (Return Address Stack) returns a valid address and RET has already been consummed by instruction queue.
+  + 3) If instruction is a JALR which corresponds to a function return and related JALR instruction has already been consummed by instruction queue, next PC is predicted by RAS.
-  Else RET is considered as a control flow instruction but next PC is not predicted.
+       Else related JALR instruction is considered as a control flow instruction and next PC is not predicted.
-  A mispredict wil be generated.
+       A mispredict will be generated.

-  Then the PC gen informs the Fetch stage that it performed a prediction on the PC. *In CV32A6 v0.1.0, Branch Prediction is simplified: no information is stored in BTB, BHT and RAS.
+  Then the PC gen informs the Fetch stage that it performed a prediction on the PC.
-  JALR, branch and RET instructions are not considered as control flow instruction and will generates mispredict.*

 * **Default:** PC + 4 is fetched.
   PC Gen always fetches on a word boundary (32-bit).
   Compressed instructions are handled by fetch stage.

-* **Mispredict:** When a branch prediction is mispredicted, the EXECUTE feedbacks a misprediction.
+* **Mispredict:** When a branch prediction is mispredicted, the EX_STAGE module feedbacks a misprediction.
   This can either be a 'real' mis-prediction or a branch which was not recognized as one.
   In any case we need to correct our action and start fetching from the correct address.

 * **Replay instruction fetch:** When the instruction queue is full, the instr_queue submodule asks the fetch replay and provides the address to be replayed.

 * **Return from environment call:** When CSR asks a return from an environment call, the PC is assigned to the successive PC to the one stored in the CSR [m-s]epc register.

 * **Exception/Interrupt:** If an exception (or interrupt, which is in the context of RISC-V subsystems quite similar) is triggered by the COMMIT, the next PC Gen is assigned to the CSR trap vector base address.
   The trap vector base address can be different depending on whether the exception traps to S-Mode or M-Mode (user mode exceptions are currently not supported).
   It is the purpose of the CSR Unit to figure out where to trap to and present the correct address to PC Gen.

 * **Pipeline Flush:** When a CSR with side-effects gets written the whole pipeline is flushed by CONTROLLER and FRONTEND starts fetching from the next instruction again in order to take the up-dated information into account (for example virtual memory base pointer changes).
   The PC related to the flush action is provided by the COMMIT.
   Moreover flush is also transmitted to the CACHES through the next fetch CACHES access and instruction queue is reset.

+..
+Debug feature is not supported by CV32A65X
    * **Debug:** Debug has the highest order of precedence as it can interrupt any control flow requests.
 It also the only source of control flow change which can actually happen simultaneously to any other of the forced control flow changes.
      The debug jump is requested by CSR.
      The address to be jumped into is HW coded.
-This debug feature is not supported by CV32A6 v0.1.0.

 All program counters are logical addressed.

+..
+MMU is not supported in CV32A65X
    If the logical to physical mapping changes, a ``fence.vm`` instruction should be used to flush the pipeline *and TLBs (MMU is not enabled in CV32A6 v0.1.0)*.